toughpixels/pkflyer/README.md

 ## Adding an album

-Run this command in the terminal: `hugo new album album-name.md`
+Run this command in the terminal: `hugo new --type albums album-name` Open the `/content/album-name/_index.md` and edit the album information there.

+## Adding a track